Skip to main content

 Redirect URI Validation

-While OAuth Proxy accepts all redirect URIs by default (for DCR compatibility), you can restrict which clients can connect by specifying allowed patterns:
+While the OAuth proxy accepts all redirect URIs by default (for DCR compatibility), you can restrict which clients can connect by specifying allowed patterns:

 # Allow only localhost clients (common for development)